opencord/voltha-openonu-adapter-go/docs/PM_Notes.md

 - Standalone metrics

 The group metrics are managed as a group, meaning we can only set sampling frequency, disable/enable group as a whole and not individual metrics within the group.
 While in contrast the standalone metrics can be managed individually.
+A subset of the group metrics are L2 Performance Metrics (PM) whose sampling interval is fixed at 15mins.
+The following are the supported L2 PMs
+1. Ethernet Bridge History
+2. Gem Port History
+3. Ethernet Uni History
+4. FEC History

 The performance metrics configuration is carried out via the [PmConfigs](https://github.com/opencord/voltha-protos/blob/v4.0.11/protos/voltha_protos/device.proto#L61) protobuf messages.